Mike-lyst/powershell-user-onboarding-lab/README.md

 Instead of manually creating user accounts one at a time, the script provisions multiple users automatically, places them into the correct Organizational Units (OUs), assigns security group memberships, and logs all actions for auditing and troubleshooting.

-This project simulates a real-world enterprise onboarding process where HR provides employee information, and IT automates account provisioning.
+This project simulates a real-world enterprise onboarding process in which HR provides employee information and IT automates account provisioning.

 ---